danimedi/danimedi.github.io/_posts/2025-06-26-a-family-malady.md

 unable to process what happened.
 My marriage: destroyed.
 My world: shattered.
-All the good, all the bad —
+All the good, all the bad.
-why me?
+Why me?
 I deserved nothing.
 My head feels so loud,
 but the night is so silent.